 - Habitats: management of grassland, improved habitats e.g. enhancing hedgerows

 To find out more about habitats and species, read our information leaflets and poster below:

 As a result of the way we manage our sites at Elmer and Fetcham, we have been awarded the Wildlife Trusts' prestigious Biodiversity Benchmark certificate for both sites.

 We are the only water company to currently hold the accreditation, honouring our wider commitment in our Business Plan 2020-2025 to keep the land we own rich in biodiversity and make our sites attractive habitats to a variety of plants and animal life.

 Work so far has included: habitat surveys, reduced mowing to allow wildflowers to flourish, installation of bird boxes and the creation of bug hotels and deadwood piles to provide a food source and habitat for a range of species from stag beetles to bees and birds.

 At the Elmer site, which covers approximately 10.7 hectares and supports the urban areas of Leatherhead and Fetcham, six grassland habitats have been identified as part of the audit for the award.
 These include: grassland, semi-natural woodland, species-rich hedgerows and dense scrub - all found to be supporting species such as butterflies, dormice, badgers, lizards and slow worms.

-Although the work doesn't end here, biodiversity work continues in earnest across all of the Company's sites, with the aim of gaining the Benchmark certification for Bough Beech in Kent and Fetcham Springs in Surrey within the next four years.
+Although the work doesn't end here, biodiversity work continues in earnest across all of the Company's sites, with the aim of gaining the Benchmark certification for Bough Beech in Kent within the next four years.